NVIDIA/NeMo/README.md

 for models from BigNLP training scripts.
 Use scripts to convert models to a new format, then use NVIDIA Triton Inference Server to process inference requests.

-The inference scripts execute at a Slurm or BCP cluster in several steps:
+The inference scripts execute at a Slurm or Base Command Platform cluster in several steps:
 * Megatron/NeMo checkpoint conversion to FasterTransformer format.
 * Preparation of model repository for NVIDIA Triton Inference Server.
 * Profiling and selecting the best inference model and NVIDIA